AryanRai/TestGame/README.md

 # TestGame
-A random game that showcases how a multiplayer backend can be built with Google's firebase realtime database
+A multiplayer pvp game that showcases how a multiplayer backend can be built with Google's firebase realtime database and unity